-Intense fishing pressure is putting a number of shark species at risk through targeted catch for meat and the black-market fin trade and as a bycatch/unwanted catch species.
+Millions of sharks are caught with longline gear every year (ISSF, 2016).
+It is increasingly evident that at least a few of these species are in steep decline because of this intense fishing pressure: fishers are catching fewer of them (despite an increase in effort) and those individuals that they are catching are smaller in size.
 One of the reasons that data collection about your shark catches is important is that it allows scientists to determine which stocks are healthy and which require additional measures to ensure that they remain a functional part of the marine ecosystem, a reduction of mortality incurred by this fishery can contribute towards global conservation efforts (Gilman et al 2008).

-Unobserved Mortality due to Poor Handling and Release Practices
+Unobserved Mortality due to Entanglement